-Whenever a job falla vacant, it can be filled up by giving a promotion to the present pe of the company.
+Whenever a job is vacant, it can be filled up by giving a promotion to the present pe of the company.
 It is based on the promotion policy followed by the company.
 In sin cases, a same cadre staff member in deputed to the job by the company.
-This is called afer.
-This is also based on the transfer palicy followed by the company.